theinvertedform/umt.world/collections/_fiction/polyamory.md

 "Oh, well, I guess not," he said.
 "We could just go across the street to NDQ and get a drink?"

 "Okay!" she said, still charitable.
 Luckily he had cash in his pocket, enough to pay for a Dark and Stormy.
 At the end of the night, he got her number.
-Her name was Eden Glasman.
 A few nights later, they slept in the same bed together, and he was able to kiss her.
 Noelle had texted him the day previously that she had tested positive for chlamydia, and he was still waiting on his own test results.
 Eden didn't seem bothered when he told her.
 It wasn't until a few months into it that she revealed more of the context around their encounter.
 She had been dating the guy from Ought---the frontman of a sensational new rock band making international headlines---and he had broken her heart.
-Marc was Eden's rebound, but it turned into something more complex.
-She had not expected it.
+Marc was Eden's rebound, but it turned into something more complex than she had expected.

 "You're not basic," she told him.
 It was the nicest thing anyone had ever said to him.

-He had never known anyone to embody the idea of "emotional intelligence" as aptly as she.
-She had the power to see through anything, to reveal motivations that became clear to him as she shone a light.
+He had never known anyone to embody the idea of emotional intelligence as aptly as she.
+She had the power to see through anything, to reveal motivations that became clear to him as she though she were shining a lantern into his soul.
 He never would have dreamed that his body language was as transparent as she could reveal it to be.
 Everything became legible as she pulled the wool from his eyes; even his desire to maintain two relationships simultaneously, she saw, generously, as a symptom of the virtue of loyalty.
-Loyal to a fault.
+She was generous with him---always interpreting his actions as the misguided expression of a higher virtue. *Loyal to a fault.*

 At Cafe Olimpico, she spelled it all out for him.

 "If you're in an open relationship...then you can only ever be in relationships with other people in open relationships..." she said.
 "You aren't increasing your chances, you're limiting them.
-You're trying to have your cake and eat it, too, by having the fulfillment of a relationship without the constraint of being sexually or emotionally committed.
+You're trying to have your cake and eat it, too, by having the fulfillment of a relationship without the constraint of being sexually or emotionally committed to one person.
 It seems like you're opening yourself up to more possibility, but you're really just reducing your chance of connection to a minority subset of the population.
-It seems Enlightened to be able to not experience jealousy at the thought of your lover with someone else, but really it's just a half-assed form of loving that insulates you from pain, maybe, in the best case---but it also prevents you from experiencing the highs of love."
+It seems Enlightened to be able to not experience jealousy at the thought of your lover with someone else, but really it's just a half-assed form of loving that insulates you from pain, maybe, in the best case---but it also prevents you from experiencing the joyful peaks of love."

 # 2024: Eric's Last Stand